ranran-shen/ranran-shen.github.io/_pages/about.md

 # 📖 Educations
 - *2022.09 - now*, Master, School of Computer Science and Technology, University of Science and Technology of China, Hefei.
-- *2018.09 - 2022.06*, Undergraduate (majored in Computer Science and Technology), School of Computer Science and Engineering, Central South University, Changsha.
+- *2018.09 - 2022.06*, Undergraduate (majored in CS), School of Computer Science and Engineering, Central South University, Changsha.

 # 💻 Internships
 - *2024.04 - 2024.08*, Tencent, Shenzhen.